1. To sit the assessments for the ICAEW Level 4 Professional Accounting Apprenticeship Certificate, a student:

 hold qualifications in English and Maths, at grades A*-C/9-4 or equivalent, which are listed as a minimum of Level 2 on the Office of Qualifications and Examinations Regulation (Ofqual) Regulated Qualifications Framework (RQF) or listed on the Department of Education (DfE) and Education and Skills Funding Agency (ESFA) list of acceptable qualifications that satisfy Maths and English requirements for an apprenticeship; and

-complete 12 months’ employment as an apprentice in an accountancy role at an Authorised Training Employer or under an Authorised Training Principal; and
+complete 12 months’ employment as an apprentice in an accountancy role at an Authorised Training Employer; and

 pass the ICAEW On-programme Assessment or the experience route equivalent as defined in the Apprenticeship Assessment Plan, and any mandatory On-programme qualifications and any other gateway requirements listed in the Apprenticeship Standard or Assessment Plan; and